 What to Include in Your Online Music Portfolio

-Before creating your portfolio it’s important to ask yourself who you are creating the portfolio for.
-Are you trying to reach a record label?
-Impress a potential employer?
-Or are you a student aiming to get into a music program?
-Who your audience is will determine what items are displayed on your site and which template you choose.
+Before creating your portfolio, it’s important to ask yourself who you are creating the portfolio for: a record label, a potential employer, or possibly a music program?
+Your audience will determine what items are displayed on your site and may affect which template you choose.

-Student Music Portfolios
+Tips For Making Student Music Portfolios

-Once admitted, it’s important to continually update and add to your portfolio to best reflect your current style and most recent recordings.
+Once admitted, it’s important to continually update and add to your portfolio best to reflect your current style and most recent recordings.
 Updating your work will also allow you to track your progress as a musician.

 Templates For Students